litesuits/android-lite-orm/README.md

 - Use extreme simplicity, such as: db.save (u); db.query (U.class); db.deleteAll (U.class);

-Features Features:
+Features :
 ---

-- Support for multi-database: a database file corresponds to a LiteOrm management class instances.
+- **Support for multi-database**: a database file corresponds to a LiteOrm management class instances.
-- SD card storage: DB files can be placed in the position you think is reasonable.
+- **SD card storage**: DB files can be placed in the position you think is reasonable.
-- Automatically build tables: Developers do not care about the database and table details.
+- **Automatically build tables**: Developers do not care about the database and table details.
-- Relational storage and recovery: real entity-relational mapping persistence and recovery, just mark the relationship type to the associated attributes of the entity.
+- **Relational storage and recovery**: real entity-relational mapping persistence and recovery, just mark the relationship type to the associated attributes of the entity.
-- Independent and cascading: You can smooth handoff, independent operation of high performance, save only the object data; cascade operation more powerful, associated objects and relationships kept together.
+- **Independent and cascading**: You can smooth handoff, independent operation of high performance, save only the object data; cascade operation more powerful, associated objects and relationships kept together.
-- Intelligent Column Detection: App Model upgrade or change, added a new property field, which will be detected and added to the database, so no need to worry about the new fields will not be stored.
+- **Intelligent Column Detection**: App Model upgrade or change, added a new property field, which will be detected and added to the database, so no need to worry about the new fields will not be stored.
-- Rich API support: save (replace), insert, update, delete, query, mapping, etc.
+- **Rich API support: save (replace), insert, update, delete, query, mapping, etc.
-- Automatic Identification Type: respectively into with sqlite support TEXT, REAL, INTEGER, BLOB data type stores several.
+- **Automatic Identification Type**: respectively into with sqlite support TEXT, REAL, INTEGER, BLOB data type stores several.
-- Automatically build an object, the new object is detected by the reflection and constructor parameters hack techniques, most cases nor requires no-argument constructor.
+- **Automatically build an object**, the new object is detected by the reflection and constructor parameters hack techniques, most cases nor requires no-argument constructor.
-- Updates the designated column can be flexible, force, mass assignment, the assignment will be forced to disregard the real value of the object to be operated.
+- **Updates the designated column can be flexible, force, mass assignment**, the assignment will be forced to disregard the real value of the object to be operated.
-- Store a sequence of fields: Date, ArrayList, Vector, and other containers of smart save and read.
+- **Store a sequence of fields**: Date, ArrayList, Vector, and other containers of smart save and read.
-- Binding syntax supports: NOT NULL, UNIQUE, DEFAULT, COLLATE, CHECK, PRIMARY KEY, support conflict algorithms.
+- **Binding syntax supports**: NOT NULL, UNIQUE, DEFAULT, COLLATE, CHECK, PRIMARY KEY, support conflict algorithms.
-- Flexible query and delete: columns, where, roder, limit, having group, etc.
+- **Flexible query and delete**: columns, where, roder, limit, having group, etc.

 Futures:
 ---